 A core music class

 Prerequisites: Admission by consent of instructor

-Open to all grades

-One-year course

 7060 A CAPPELLA

 This course is an advanced choral ensemble for mixed voices.
 A student may audition for this group the last part of May.
 Auditioning students will be tested on their skills in singing and reading of music.